Applications - selection/admission (APE)

 - Download the list of required documents for PSE application.

-Note: you can apply both in APE and PPD programmes, however within each programme you can only submit one application in 1st year (M1) or 2nd year (M2); in other words, you must choose carefully between M1 and M2.
+Note: you can apply both in APE and PPD programs, however within each program you can only submit one application in 1st year (M1) or 2nd year (M2); in other words, you must choose carefully between M1 and M2.

-- In English: Non-anglophone applicants must include with their application file a certificate of competence in English (TOEFL , IELTS , TOEIC, Cambridge ESOL).
+- In English: Non-native english speaker applicants must include with their application file a certificate of competence in English (TOEFL , IELTS , TOEIC, Cambridge ESOL).
 We demand level B2 (see the table of equivalences).
 Applicants who have finished international training in courses certified in English are exempted from this requirement.
+However, in this case we need a letter from the administrative office of your universities mentioning that the language of instructions of your courses was English.
+If you have studied in an Anglophone country there’s no need for any document of course.

 - In mathematics: Applicants must demonstrate excellent capacities for mastering the quantitative tools that are an essential element of APE training.
 We invite applicants to evaluate their level of knowledge in mathematics.